martinabavetta7/My-Portfolio/README.md

 # My Portfolio

-Benvenuti nel mio portfolio di progetti!
-Qui troverete una raccolta dei miei lavori legati a **Machine Learning**, **Data Science**, e **Intelligenza Artificiale**.
+Welcome to my project portfolio!
+Here you'll find a collection of my works related to **Machine Learning**, **Data Science**, and **Artificial Intelligence**.

-## Progetti
+## Projects

-1. [PredictionChurn](./predictionchurn) - Un progetto di previsione dell'abbandono dei clienti con un modello di machine learning.
+1. [PredictionChurn](./predictionchurn) - A project for predicting customer churn using a machine learning model.
-2. Progetto 2 - Descrizione del progetto 2.
+2. Project 2 (soon)
-3. Progetto 3 - Descrizione del progetto 3.
+3. Project 3 (soon)

-Ogni cartella contiene:
+Each folder contains:
-- I file di codice sorgente.
+- The source code files.
-- Un file `README.md` con dettagli su come eseguire il progetto.
+- A `README.md` file with instructions on how to run the project.
-- Eventuali dataset o immagini risultanti dal progetto.
+- Any datasets or images generated from the project.